 Their thinking is flawed because it's not a question of X number of deaths versus Y number of deaths.

-One of your options are Y or X plus Y. Right, right, right.
+In effect, one of your like your options are Y or X plus Y. Right, right.

 There is no X option that's on the table that is realistic or feasible.